alighot/RabbitsFarm/README.md

 # RabbitsFarm

-clone project and run FieldController.py to see rabbits!
+clone project and run FieldController.py to see rabbits! \
+`python FieldController.py`